vchavkov/fork-oneuptime/HelmChart/Public/oneuptime/README.md

 Please go through the following checklist to make sure your OneUptime installation is production ready.

-- [ ] Please pin OneUptime version to a specific version.
+- [ ] Please pin CBS Uptime Version to a specific version.
 This will prevent any breaking changes from affecting your installation.

 When you install, you can check the latest version from the github releases page https://github.com/OneUptime/oneuptime/releases.
 You can pin the version in your values.yaml file.